Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Following a slip-and-fall in a Las Vegas hotel, victims may sue for compensatory damages to cover all of their:

-The vast amount of accident cases resolve through negotiations.
+The vast number of accident cases resolve through negotiations.
 But if the hotel’s insurer refuses to pay, the case can proceed to a trial.
 And if the plaintiff wins, the court could also order punitive damages if it finds that the hotel acted in a particularly egregious way.

 Punitive damages can be as much as three times the compensatory damages.
 But if the compensatory damages come to less than $100,000, then the cap would be $300,000.3